puppetlabs/puppetdb/documentation/configure.markdown

 You should not configure PuppetDB to sync with itself.

+### `entity-time-limit`

+Set the maximum time that an entity can sync for (default: `"30m"`).
+PuppetDB syncs one entity (`catalogs`, `factsets`, `reports`, and `nodes`) at a time.
+While the sync is running it keeps a query open on the PostgreSQL database that will prevent the removal of old rows.
+If that connection is open long enough, it can degrade database performance.
+You shouldn't need to modify this setting unless you are experiencing an issue.

+### `initial-report-threshold`

+PuppetDB's initial sync, which occurs during startup, will only sync reports newer than `initial-report-threshold` (default: `"14d"`).
+While starting up, PuppetDB will not respond to queries or accept command submissions, so this can be used to get PuppetDB online faster, at the expense that it could return query responses that are not up to date.
+Subsequent periodic syncs will transfer the remaining data.

 #### HOCON

 If you are using HOCON to configure PuppetDB, use the following structure in